MatthiesenXYZ/astro-gists/package/README.md

 This Integration uses [`Octokit`](http://octokit.github.io/) by `GitHub` to Generate custom gists using [`ExpressiveCode`](https://expressive-code.com/) within your Astro project!

+This Integration currently includes `@astrojs/mdx` and is enabled by default.

 ### Installation

 Install the integration **automatically** using the Astro CLI: